Lane closures cause backups on I-81 North in Abingdon

-Traffic on I-81 backed up for about three miles in the northbound lanes mid-day Tuesday, due to construction work at Exit 17 in Abingdon.
+Traffic on I-81 backed up for about 3 miles in the northbound lanes midday Tuesday due to construction work at Exit 17 in Abingdon.

 The traffic snarls are due to planned lane closures.
 Lanes are being closed through 6 a.m. on Friday.